Digizuite/Digizuite.SDK/docs/readme.md

 [samples project on GitHub](https://github.com/Digizuite/Digizuite.SDK/tree/master/Digizuite.Samples).

 ## Specific documentation

+The Digizuite SDK contains multiple services each responsible for an area of Digizuite.

 Specific documentation for each individual service can be found at the following pages: